apecloud/kubeblocks/docs/user_docs/lifecycle_management/Operations/configure_ops_request.md

     - horizontalScaling

-        `horizontalScaling` is used to add or delete the replicas of a component or roleGroup. `spec.type` shoule be `HorizontalScaling` to make it effective.
+        `horizontalScaling` is used to add or delete the replicas of a component or roleGroup. `spec.type` should be `HorizontalScaling` to make it effective.
 Its value includes `componentName.replicas` and `componentName.roleGroups`.
 For example:

         ```
         horizontalScaling: